vitejs/awesome-vite/README.md

 #### Security

 - [vite-plugin-csp-guard](https://github.com/RockiRider/csp/tree/main/packages/vite-plugin-csp-guard) - Lets you configure a Content Security Policy to your project, supports all directives and hashing.
-- [vite-plugin-csp](https://github.com/josh-hemphill/vite-plugin-csp) - Lets you configure a Content Security Policy to your project.

 <hr>